When to Avoid the Water and What You Can Do to Keep the Bay Healthy

 In Your Home

 - Dispose of household chemicals and automotive fluids properly–not down household drains or curbside storm drains.
-Anything you put down sinks and storm drains can end up in local creeks and the Bay or ocean.

-- Don’t put fats, oils or grease down the drain.
-These substances clog both your plumbing and the sewer system, causing backups.
+- Don’t put fats, oils, or grease down the drain.

 On Your Property